Dissemination and leadership development grants

 The Center for Service and Learning (CSL) provides small grants ($250 to $750) to support faculty and instructional staff to disseminate knowledge and other forms of innovation related to civic and community engagement in higher education.
-Applications are welcome that relate to the following topics:
+Applications that relate to the topics below are welcome:

 - Studies using community-engaged inquiry methods (e.g., action research, participatory design, developmental evaluation, participatory evaluation, CPAR).